 System dependencies should not be statically linked or packaged with the deliverables.

-) can follow both approaches and they should be handled on
+Third-party dependencies (like openssl) can follow both approaches and they should be handled on

 case-by-case basis.